-Similar to other household items, automatic safety covers do wear and age with time, the average lifespan of a Coverstar cover is 6-8 years.
+Similar to most other household items, automatic safety covers may wear and age with time.
+However, the average lifespan of a Coverstar cover is 6-8 years.
 It is important to learn how to recognize when it may be time to replace the cover.
 If your cover is showing any of the symptoms listed below, your cover is most likely not providing the optimum safety it once did, and you may consider getting an estimate for a replacement fabric.
 To get an estimate for a replacement fabric please call our office at 317-841-7727 and simply ask for a replacement fabric quote.

 When To Replace